 U.S. Vice President Joe Biden is in a class all his own when it comes to putting his foot in it.

-In one of his most famous blunders, he was caught on tape dropping the F-bomb while congratulating Obama over the signing of the controversial healthcare bill in March 2010.
+In one of his most famous blunders, he was caught on tape dropping the F-bomb while congratulating Obama over the signing of the controversial bill to overhaul health care in March 2010.

 Jesse Jackson on Barack Obama

 Obama has also been the target of on-camera slip-ups.

 In the run-up to the 2008 election, veteran civil rights campaigner Jesse Jackson was overheard accusing the then-Illinois Senator of “talking down to black people.”

 During the taping of an interview for Fox News, Jackson whispered to a fellow pundit “I want to cut his nuts off.”